How to choose the best IVA provider?

 IVA companies to avoid

 From time to time we receive enquiries from people who have arranged IVAs through other websites and dealt with Insolvency Practitioners that they are not happy with.
 Unfortunately we can not help to put this situation right, unless you are looking for a new IVA.
+Although from time to time, we may notify you of bad IVA companies.

 If you would like to complain about an Insolvency Practitioner – click here for the Government website or contact your local Citizens Advice Bureau.